freeformz/sinatra-jruby-heroku/README.md

 -----------------

 Heroku detects the pom.xml file and selects Java as the application's langauge.
-A 'maven install' is run as part of the Heroku slug compliation.
+A `mvn install` is run as part of the Heroku slug compliation.
 Two tasks in `pom.xml` (install-bundler and bundle-install) handle setting up the Ruby side of the application.